Foods You Must Eat in Crete Greece!

 Mediterranean Diet, Cretan Gastronomy or Greek Food specialties?

-The super tasty & famously healthy food that you can find in Crete, is a significant reason to visit the island - especially if you are a foodie or looking for a real gastronomy experience.
+The super tasty & famously healthy food that you can find here, is a significant reason to visit the island - especially if you are a foodie or looking for a real gastronomy experience.
 The food standards are so high, that even an average cooked meal, for us locals, probably will taste like heaven to most of travellers.

 There are two basic reasons that make food on Crete really tasty: